LLNL/radiuss-shared-ci/docs/sphinx/dev_guide/common_issues.rst

-This error appears if you leave ``CUSTOM_CI_BUILDS_DIR: ""`` uncommented in ``.gitlab/custom-variables.yml`` as suggested in earlier version, typically when no service account is in use.
+This error appears if you leave ``CUSTOM_CI_BUILDS_DIR: ""`` uncommented in ``.gitlab/custom-variables.yml`` (as suggested in earlier versions of the documentation), usually when no service account is in use.

 Simply comment that line.
 Setting the variable to an empty value generates a failure in the runner initialization script.